 February 8, 2020.
-An straight-forward, all-season hike to a gorgeous lake in Kananaskis Country.
+A popular all-season hike to a gorgeous lake in Kananaskis Country.

 - Distance: 7 km round-trip to and from the nearest part of the lake